seighalani/faratestrepo/readme.txt

-this is a test note for industrial project.
+>>This is a test note for industrial project.